• Skip to primary navigation

 • Balsamic Vinegar: A rich, complex sweetness that explodes in the mouth with notes of fig, molasses, cherry, chocolate, or prune.
 Traditional balsamic should pick up the flavors of the wood it matured in and may have a slight smokiness.
 Traditional balsamic offers a mellow tartness rather than a strong acidity.

-• Choose any vegetable combination you prefer, but remember to always cut the vegetables the same size, so they cook at the same rate.
+• Choose any vegetable combination you prefer, but remember always to cut the vegetables the same size so they cook at the same rate.

 • For a gluten-free option, choose shelf-stable gluten-free gnocchi.